 - A completed Grinnell College ASP Application for Admission.

-- A counselor recommendation (the Secondary School Report Form in the Application for Admission).
+- A recommendation from a high school counselor: Secondary School Report Form

 - An official secondary school transcript.

 - Official SAT, ACT, or PSAT/PLAN scores.
 Copies of score reports on official secondary school transcript are acceptable.